FangqinLi/Text-based-adventure-game/README.md

 25 hours

 #a description of how you tested your code:
-I tested it using the command line with the terminal of vscode, to act like a real player who wants to play this game.
-I also
+I interacted with it using the command line with the terminal of vscode, to act like a real player who wants to play this game.
+I also ran doctest for every function.

 #any bugs or issues you could not resolve: